 Not just clever, but completely eco-friendly to boot!

 Introducing or encouraging natural fly predators to live and breed on your farm can help control fly populations, especially amongst pastured cattle which may be more difficult to spray or treat than confinement cattle.

-Ducks and chickens “do a great job of catching and eating flies in their paths,” or you could introduce beneficial bugs like fly predators which are very small, non-stinging wasps that lay eggs in the fly pupae and feed on the larvae.
+Ducks and chickens can be very useful for eating all the bugs in their path (see The Best Farm Birds for Insect Control!).
+You could introduce beneficial bugs like fly predators which are very small, non-stinging wasps that lay eggs in the fly pupae and feed on the larvae.